 We are very excited to welcome a new staff member to BIS.
-Sally is going to be the new Penguins’ teacher as Richelle moves into the lead teacher role for our new Otters group.
+Sally is going to be the new Kestrel teacher as Richelle moves into the lead teacher role for our new Otters group and another new recruit takes on the Penguins.
 Sally has already thrown herself into the philosophy, helping out with our new Literacy direction.

 Sally graduated from the Queensland University of Technology in 2005 with a Bachelor of Education (Primary).
 After teaching out west in St George for four years, Sally decided to move to the UK “for a year”, working as a guaranteed supply teacher in London schools.
 Well and truly bitten by the travel bug, the year turned into two, and soon Sally found herself with a soon-to-be-expired UK Visa, and no desire to return to Australia just yet!
 As such, she found a job as an ESL teacher for children at a school in Budapest.
 After a year of only teaching English, she craved the primary classroom again, and luckily secured a position in the Early Years at the British International School, Budapest.
 The Early Years team at BISB was inspired by the Reggio Emilia approach to education, resulting in Sally’s attendance at a study week in the town of Reggio Emilia in 2015.